V0XNIHILI/autolightning/README.md

 #### Extra options

-Alternatively, you can also load a pre-trained model from a state dict or compile a model before training it.
+Alternatively, you can also load a pre-trained model from a state dict, compile a model or disable gradients for a module:

 ##### Loading a pre-trained model